CidsHo/ShadowPlayVR-Interaction/README.md

 Based on the adjustments to the shadow puppet control methods, ShadowPlayVR has developed multiple control methods focused on key control joints.
 Through the following four key controls, a basic, gradient control method is established that allows for shadow puppet performance (listed by difficulty and intuitiveness):

-1.	**Head Control** (Simple, intuitive, direct control): The puppet's head angle is determined by the user's viewing angle.
+1.	[**Head Control**](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/MoveWithElevation.cs) (Simple, intuitive, direct control): The puppet's head angle is determined by the user's viewing angle.
-2.	**Body Movement Control** (Simple, intuitive, direct control): When facing the puppet, the puppet moves in the same left and right direction as the controller.
+2.	[**Body Movement Control**](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/ObjectPositionBasedOnCameraMovement.cs) (Simple, intuitive, direct control): When facing the puppet, the puppet moves in the same left and right direction as the controller.
-3.	**Hand Control** (Advanced, indirect control): The controller faces the screen, and the point where the controller faces on the screen is the corresponding control point for the puppet.
+3.	[**Hand Control**](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/FollowControllerXY.cs) (Advanced, indirect control): The controller faces the screen, and the point where the controller faces on the screen is the corresponding control point for the puppet.
-4.	**Body Flipping Control** (Advanced, indirect control): The controller must cross hands, causing the distance between the two controllers in hand to exceed a certain value, after which the puppet performs a mirrored flip
+4.	[**Body Flipping Control**](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/FlipOnControllerSwitch.cs) (Advanced, indirect control): The controller must cross hands, causing the distance between the two controllers in hand to exceed a certain value, after which the puppet performs a mirrored flip

+Side Control Settings(Adding favor to Design XD)
+1. [Force Player Foward](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/ForcePlayerForward.cs) Standard pose for experiment setting.
+2. [Tele-control(Item)](https://github.com/CidsHo/ShadowPlayVR-Interaction/blob/main/InteractionDesignMix/MoveObjectWithController.cs) Item control via controller (Adapted).

 *See InteractionDesignMix folder for detailed design.*